-Myth #1: Frozen yogurt is a guilt-free alternative to ice cream.
+Myth #1: Frozen yogurt is a perfectly healthy alternative to ice cream.

 Fact: The nutrition value of frozen yogurt depends on its ingredients and how much you eat.
 With trendy toppings full of fat and sugar, the treat can easily become more unhealthy than traditional ice cream.
 Try a simple at-home version, such as blueberry frozen yogurt made with non-fat Greek yogurt and fresh or frozen blueberries.
 If you do visit a frozen yogurt shop, stick with a small portion and top with fresh fruit.